Tyler Barton Photography

 Thank you ever so much for such a stellar review, Tori.
 Heard on Hurd is such a fantastic event, and I absolutely loved working with you.
 It is an honor to be featured on your social media pages!

-- What types of customers have you worked with?I have worked with large events in excess of 20,000 people, family reunion groups of 80 members, and portraits of families and individuals for both public and private use.
+- What types of customers have you worked with?I have worked with large events in excess of 20,000 people, family reunion groups of 80 members, corporations and brands in search of image retouching, wedding planners and parties, and families and individuals wanting portraits.